AlexeyPerov/crunch_textures/README.md

 - linear interpolation
 - cubic interpolation
 - nearest interpolation
-- or adding transparent pixels around original image
+- or centering original image inside transparent one with the desired size

+You can also:
+- resize an original file (with or without a backup)
+- resize to a copy

 ## Usage